Daviiap/sev-guest_device_mock/README.md

 This command will use the provided Makefile to compile the code and generate the sev-guest binary inside the bin directory.

-To verify the report's signature, you can utilize the `./keys_gen/keys/vcek.crt` file.
-It contains the necessary certificate for signature validation.
-Additionally, you can rely on the `./keys_gen/keys/cert_chain.pem` file to verify the signature of the `vcek.crt` certificate.
-This chain file ensures the authenticity and integrity of the certificate by including all the necessary intermediate certificates in the validation process such as in a authentic AMD environment.
+To verify the signature of the report, you can use the ./keys_gen/keys/vcek.crt file.
+It contains the essential certificate required for signature validation.
+Furthermore, you can rely on the ./keys_gen/keys/cert_chain.pem file to verify the signature of the vcek.crt certificate.
+This chain file guarantees the authenticity and integrity of the certificate by including all the necessary intermediate certificates in the validation process, similar to an authentic AMD environment.

 ## Usage
 Once the code is successfully built, you can run the sev-guest binary.
 Make sure you have the necessary permissions to access and use cuse on your system.